natalierellis/HIDS-Portfolio/Comparative_Genomics_Pipelines/README.md

-# README: Biomedical Data Analysis Projects
+# Biomedical Data Analysis Projects

-This folder contains two bioinformatics projects focused on analyzing clinical and genomic data to uncover biological insights using advanced statistical methods and data visualization techniques.
+This folder contains two bioinformatics projects focused on analyzing clinical and genomic data to uncover biological insights using statistical methods and data visualization techniques.

 ---